 Tours of a cheroot factory are offered at Inle Lake.
 Tamarind and Star of Anice are the brands made there.
 One visitor wrote on Lonely Planet’s Thorn Tree forum: “It turns out cheroots have very little tobacco and are mainly a mixture of flavorings, bark and a little tobacco.
 Also all natural, even down to the glue made from sticky rice.
 They're surprisingly very nice”.

 Intha women are known for their weaving skills.
 The silk sarongs they make are highly regarded.
 If a woman works from sunup to sundown she can produce two yards of material a day.
 Both Intha women and men perform the farming chores.

-Inle Lake Agriculture
+Inle Lake Floating Farms

 The Intha grow crops on "floating gardens" that really do float.
 Used to grow cabbage, cucumber, beans and other vegetables, these gardens are constructed between 200-foot-long strips of matted grass anchored in place by bamboo poles thrust into the lake bottom.
 Fertile muck is scooped up from the bottom of the lake, placed onto boats and applied to the matted grass which is then planted with crops.